earwig/kgrader/README.md

     rake list

-To load a roster (a newline-delimited list of student identifiers) for a specific semester:
+To load a roster (a newline-delimited list of student identifiers) for the current semester of a particular course (e.g. "cs123"):

-    rake roster cs123 myroster.csv semester=sp16

-To load a roster for the current semester:

     rake roster cs123 myroster.csv

+You can also specify the semester:

+    rake roster cs123 myroster.csv sp16

 ### Grading

-To grade a particular assignment (e.g., "mp1" for the "cs123" course):
+To grade a particular assignment (e.g., "mp1" for "cs123"):

     rake grade cs123 mp1